SeungwonMJ/EmaiLLM/README.md

 Flask: Web framework to create the frontend for interacting with the email system.

 spaCy: NLP library for text processing, including tokenization, lemmatization, and stopword removal.

-SQLite: Database (if required) for storing user preferences and filtered emails.

 HTML/CSS: Frontend for displaying the email simulation and processing results.